You are here

 Divisions in the Department of Human Resources

-Directorate provides overall management and leadership for the department in core areas including operations, strategic planning, Inuit employment planning, policy research and development, communications, financial management, budget development and monitoring, systems support, and human resources development ensuring that the specific goals, objectives, and priorities of the department and the government are achieved.
+The directorate provides overall management and leadership for the department in core areas including operations, strategic planning, Inuit employment planning, policy research and development, communications, financial management, budget development and monitoring, systems support, and human resources development ensuring that the specific goals, objectives, and priorities of the department and the government are achieved.
 This also includes the independent ethics officer, whose role is to receive and investigate allegations of wrongdoing in the public service, and make recommendations to address wrongdoing.
-Directorate ensures that Inuit societal values are reflected in the full spectrum of human resource programs and services.
+The directorate ensures that Inuit societal values are reflected in the full spectrum of human resource programs and services.

 Policy, Planning and Communications

 Policy, Planning and Communications co-ordinates policy and legislative development, strategic planning, business planning, and the communications function for the department.
 Policy, Planning and Communications also leads in the development of ministerial briefing materials, co-ordinates departmental responses to Access to Information and Protection of Privacy Act (ATIPP) requests, and leads the department’s Inuit societal values initiatives.

 Sivumuaqatigiit is responsible for providing human resource planning and direction on initiatives aimed at increasing and maintaining Inuit employment in the Government of Nunavut.
 Sivumuaqatigiit provides support and assistance to departments in implementing their Inuit employment plans through consultations and offers training initiatives such as the Sivuliqtiksat Internship Program.
 Sivumuaqatigiit oversees the development and delivery of new training programs specifically designed for Inuit employees.

 Public Service Training is responsible for providing assistance and support to departments in training and developing their staff.
 Public Service Training is also responsible for leading and co-ordinating initiatives to support the government’s decentralized model and offering training programming across the territory.